HOW TO LOSE BELLY FAT?

 For this reason, it is often something that many people are unwilling to give up entirely.

 And you may not have to, depending on your goals.
+Alcohol in moderation might not have to interfere with your goals.

 It’s easy to consume and pile up liquid calories when you drink.
+And these liquid calories have a huge negative effect on your fat loss goals.

 This means that you’ll have to ask yourself how important it is for you to have a six pack.